PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: FORMATIVE STUDY

 \subsubsection{Key Challenges in Family Emotion Education}

-Through interviews with 5 kindergarten teachers (K1-K5) and 5 parents (G1-G5), we identified common scenarios where children aged 3-6 struggle with negative emotions.
-These emotions can be difficult to manage and often require repeated guidance in early childhood.
-The findings serve as initial data for our system's scenario database (see Table \ref{tab:scenario-database}).
+Through interviews with 5 kindergarten teachers (K1-K5) and 5 parents (G1-G5), we identified common scenarios where children aged 3–6 struggle with negative emotions that require repeated guidance.
+The findings serve as the initial entries for our system's scenario database (see \autoref{appendix:Additional Formative Study Details}).
+Parental interviews and observational studies further revealed three key challenges.

-Additionally, parental interviews revealed current practices and challenges in emotional communication and guidance.
-Combined with insights from observational experiments, we categorized the key challenges in family emotion education into three dimensions:

 \mybox[defaultpurple]{$C_1$} \textbf{.
-Limited parental expertise.} All five interviewed parents (5/5) acknowledged lacking professional-level skills in child emotion education, which manifests in three key aspects.
-First, parents demonstrated limited psychological and educational knowledge, struggling to apply general theoretical guidelines to specific situations.
-For example, G2 remarked: ``\textit{I feel like I don't have access to expert advice or reliable sources, and the examples in books don't always apply to my kid's situation.}'' We also observed similar patterns in the observational study, as parents also reported that they ``\textit{don't often apply every step before}''(O3) and ``\textit{don't know what to say}'' about certain steps (O1).
-Second, parents reported insufficient communication techniques, emphasizing the need for ``\textit{concrete, easy-to-implement language and techniques}'' (G1, G2, G5) in daily practice.
-Third, parents experience occasional impatience during emotional communication with their children.
-G3 observed that ``\textit{Sometimes my husband gets impatient when he and our child disagree, and it makes our child hesitant to open up and share feelings with him}'', illustrating how parental emotional instability can negatively impact communication effectiveness.
+Limited parental expertise.} All interviewed parents (5/5) reported lacking professional knowledge and practical strategies for guiding children's emotions.
+Parents struggled to translate general theoretical guidelines into concrete actions (G2: ``\textit{the examples in books don't always apply to my kid's situation}''), and observational data showed that they often ``\textit{don't know what to say}'' in certain steps in the guideline (O1).
+Parents also emphasized the need for ``\textit{concrete, easy-to-implement language and techniques}'' (G1, G2, G5).

 \mybox[defaultpurple]{$C_2$} \textbf{.
-Insufficient feedback.} Parents frequently lack objective, professional feedback when guiding children's emotional development.
+Insufficient feedback.} Parents often lack objective feedback when guiding children's emotional development.
 As G3 noted, ``\textit{When he has strong emotions, I explain and comfort him in the moment, but I can't tell if he really understood or whether my approach was effective}''.
-In the observational experiment, parents reported similar uncertainties (O4: ``\textit{I just followed the guidelines step-by-step, but I'm not sure each step worked.
-Next time this happens, he might forget what we discussed today.}'').
+A similar uncertainty appeared in the observational study (O4), where parents followed the guidance steps but remained unsure whether the approach worked.